climate-product-leaders/website/_playbook/design-frugally.markdown

 # Design Frugally

 <div class="intro-chapter" style="text-align:left;">
-  <p>This section explores how to create digital products that drive impact while minimizing their ecological footprint.
-It champions the cause of designing digital solutions that are not only effective but also environmentally responsible, challenging the norm of heavy digital consumption with strategies for longevity and sustainability.</p>
+  This section explores how to create digital products that drive impact while minimizing their ecological footprint.
+It champions the cause of designing digital solutions that are not only effective but also environmentally responsible, challenging the norm of heavy digital consumption with strategies for longevity and sustainability.
 </div>

 <div class="bigquote">